Ultra creamy, dairy free Pumpkin Mac and Cheese – an easy to make, cozy fall dinner that can made in 30 minutes or less! Gluten Free + Vegan

 We’re officially in the Fall season which means that it’s time for all things pumpkin – sweet & savoury!

-I started out with something sweet a couple of days ago with my paleo + nut free pumpkin molasses cookies so now it’s time for a more savoury dish with this super silky and downright delicious vegan pumpkin mac and cheese.
+I’ve been enjoying my chocolate chip pumpkin almond flour cookies quite a bit, so now it’s time for a more savoury dish with this super silky and downright delicious vegan pumpkin mac and cheese.

 Let’s get to it!